mwatts/graphrag-rs/docs/design/surrealdb-storage-integration.md

 ## Overview

-This document describes the design for integrating SurrealDB as a storage backend for graphrag-core, implementing the `AsyncStorage` trait.
+This document describes the design for integrating SurrealDB as a storage backend for graphrag-core.
 SurrealDB is particularly well-suited for GraphRAG workloads due to its native multi-model support (document, graph, relational, and vector), which aligns with the core data structures: documents, entities, chunks, and relationships.

+**Implementation Status**: The `AsyncStorage` trait implementation is complete with 16 unit tests and 13 integration tests passing.

 ## Scope

-This design is constrained to:
+### Completed (Phase 1)
-1. Implementing the `AsyncStorage` trait from `graphrag-core/src/core/traits.rs`
+1. `AsyncStorage` trait implementation for documents, entities, and chunks
-2. Required configuration for the SurrealDB connection
+2. Configuration for SurrealDB connection (memory, RocksDB, WebSocket, HTTP)
 3. Feature flag integration for optional compilation

-Out of scope:
+4. Schema definition with indexes
+5. Comprehensive test coverage

+### Future Work (Phase 2 & 3)
-- Vector store implementation (`AsyncVectorStore` trait)
+- **Phase 2**: Vector store implementation (`AsyncVectorStore` trait) - See [Vector Store Design](#vector-store-design)
-- Graph store implementation (`AsyncGraphStore` trait)
+- **Phase 3**: Graph store implementation (`AsyncGraphStore` trait) - See [Graph Store Design](#graph-store-design)
-- These may be implemented separately as SurrealDB supports all these models natively

 ## Feature Flag

-Add to `graphrag-core/Cargo.toml`:
+In `graphrag-core/Cargo.toml`:

 ```toml
 [features]